-Summer’s coming (believe it or not) and here's a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when they notice that awful sound; drip... drip... drip.
+Summer’s coming (believe it or not) and here's a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears terrible sound; drip... drip... drip.
 They turn their head to see the household pet licking at a puddle that's slowly forming on the dining room floor.
-Just like that, the mood changes: Worry, stress, and that sinking feeling.
+Just like that, the mood changes: Worry, stress, and that “how much will this cost?” feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-No – it's the air conditioner of all things.
-This can happen anywhere, from Windsor to Africa, regardless of weather.
+No – the central air conditioner is frozen solid.
+This can happen anywhere, from Windsor to Africa, regardless of climate.

 Why Air Conditioners Freeze

 The evaporator coil is the component of a central A/C unit that actually freezes.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Windsor area home.
 The two main reasons why the evaporator coil may freeze:

 - Lack of sufficient refrigerant

 Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and consequently 'overcools' itself.
 The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 In other words, the A/C has morphed into an old-school icebox.

 What Can You Do When Your A/C Freezes?